Launching the ScalePoint Strategic Finance Toolkit for Payments and Fintech — Starting with Pricing Sensitivity

 The Excel models are built cleanly: strict separation of inputs, calculations, and outputs, with enough supporting documentation that someone can pick one up without a handover call.

 I am happy to share these tools.
 The Excel models are immediately downloadable.
-The web apps are open to fork and run independently, or I can walk you through how to get set up.
+The web applications are open to fork and run independently, or I can walk you through how to get set up.

-The problem they respond to and the deeper idea
+The problem these tools respond to

 If you want to build something similar